isaacbutz280/Personal-Projects/README.md

 At the University of Maryland, I am a [College Park Scholar](https://www.scholars.umd.edu/) in the [Science, Disovery, and the Universe](https://scholars-d8.umd.edu/programs/science-discovery-and-universe) program.
 At the end of this two year living-learning program, I completed a capstone project to earn my citation.
 A collection of the work that went into this project, as well as the final presentation poster, can be found in this folder.

+## zDoc

+A demo application I created using egui and eframe.
+This is a prototype for a scheduling app for use in a medical establishment.
+I

 ## Additional work

 - A data science tutorial: [Click here](https://isaacbutz280.github.io/CMSC320_final/) for the tutorial itself, or [this link](https://github.com/isaacbutz280/CMSC320_final) leads to the repository if you wish to learn more about the background of the project.